microsoft/vscode/extensions/npm/README.md

 The extension supports to run the selected script as a task when editing the `package.json`file.
 You can either run a script from the hover shown on a script or using the command `Run Selected Npm Script`.

-### Run Scripts from a Folder in Explorer
+### Run Scripts from a Folder in the Explorer

-The extension supports running a script as a task from the Explorer.
-Right-click a folder in Explorer and select the `Run npm Script in Folder...` option to bring up a command palette listing the scripts that the folder contains.
-You can run the script by selecting from the options listed in the command palette.
+The extension supports running a script as a task from a folder in the Explorer.
+The command  `Run NPM Script in Folder...` shown in the Explorer context menu finds all scripts in `package.json` files that are contained in this folder.
+You can then select the script to be executed as a task from the resulting list.
+You enable this support with the `npm.runScriptFromFolder` which is `false` by default.

 ### Others